Open Journal Systems

 Can I use Open Journal Systems for free?

-Yes, it is a free content management system.
+Yes, it is a free CMS.

 Which country uses Open Journal Systems the most?